Gifts of artwork, coins, and other collectibles

 Consult with us before making your gift

-It is important that you discuss with us the personal property you are considering for donation before you make your gift.
+It is important that you discuss with us the personal property you are considering for donation before you complete your gift.
 We want to be sure that we can accept the property you have in mind.

 Also, we will want to discuss with you what will happen to your property once we receive it.
 We want to be sure we will be able to carry out your wishes.
 This discussion will also help you anticipate the likely tax benefits of your gift.

 Calvin is in his 80s now and is no longer adding to his collection.
-None of his children has expressed an interest in taking it over.
+None of his children have expressed an interest in taking it over.
 A devoted supporter of the American Red Cross for many years, he wonders whether we could make good use of his collection.

-After a discussion with Calvin and his advisors, we determine that it would be best for the Red Cross to sell the stamp collection and use the proceeds.
+After a discussion with Calvin and his advisors, we determined that it would be best for the Red Cross to sell the stamp collection and use the proceeds.
 Calvin is pleased that the value of his stamps will help support our organization and that the stamps themselves will wind up in the collections of others who will enjoy them as much as he has.